Freshen Your Home with Natural Scents

 The flowering Quince

-Air freshener for your car
+Air freshener with natural scents for your car

 Instead of purchasing an air freshener for your car, you can concoct one in your own kitchen.
 Choose a graphic of your choosing and cut two copies, then paste them to a hard board or carton cut in the same design.
 On both sides add 10 drops of essential oil of your choosing and let dry.
 Perforate the design at the top and loop a small piece of string or yarn through it.
 Hang it in your car and add more oil when needed.

-If you’re looking for an alternative to going hands-on, try brewing up some natural fragrances.
+If you’re looking for an alternative to going hands-on, also try brewing up some natural scents.
 In a small boil bring some water to a boil.
 When at a full boil, add one or more of the following: cinnamon sticks, vanilla extract, whole cloves, lemon or orange skins, coffee beans.
 Pour into a small decorative pot and place throughout the rooms you want to freshen.
 Once cool, you can reheat or replenish the brew.

 Orange and clove scentser